ocsilisab/lab-108/readme.md

 All the components of a computer have a defined maximum temperature at which it can continue to function properly.

-But we know you, and sometimes when you play Fortnite, some of your components are overheating.
+But we know you, and sometimes when you play Fortnite, some of your components overheat.

 Your function will receive two parameters. `yourComputer` is an object that represents your computer with the current temperatures of its components in real time. `maxTemperatures` is the maximum temperature of all the components of a computer.

-Your function have to return another new object with the same components your computer have but indicating in the values `true` or `false` if the temperature is okay or in overheating respectively
+Your function has to return another new object with the same components your computer has but returning `true` if the temperature  of the component is okay or `false` if the component is overheating-

 ```js
 var yourComputer = {